108 Total complaints

 Crash: No Fire: No Unknown

-Aug 2025 STEERING,VEHICLE SPEED CONTROL The contact owns a 2023 Tesla Model 3.
+Aug 2025 STEERING The contact owns a 2023 Tesla Model 3.
 The contact stated that while in reverse (R) and backing up at approximately 5 MPH down a slight incline, the vehicle accelerated inadvertently.
 The contact stated that she turned the steering wheel to the right to get on the road.
 The contact had taken her foot off the accelerator pedal when the vehicle gained momentum and drove backwards about 50 feet and crashed into a tree with the rear end.
 The contact stated that the passenger side rear bumper and an aftermarket trailer hitch were dented, crumpled, and bent.
 The contact stated that the rear windshield was cracked on the driver's side.
 The contact stated that the regenerative braking feature never engaged.
 The contact also stated the steering had locked, and she was unable to turn the steering wheel.
 The contact stated that there were no warning lights.
 The tree had stopped the vehicle, and the contact stated that she was unable to restart the vehicle.
 The contact stated her left eye had a bruise, and there were no other injuries.
 The police were called, but advised that since there were no serious injuries or other vehicles involved, there was no need to send an officer to the scene.
 The manufacturer was notified of the failure.
 The contact had the vehicle towed to a dealer.
 The vehicle was not diagnosed and was not repaired.
 The failure mileage was 9,840.

 Incident: Aug 2025